What are our overall aims of reading at St.Patrick’s?

 Teachers regularly read to the children, too, so the children get to know and love all sorts of stories, poetry and information books.
 This helps to extend children’s vocabulary and comprehension, as well as supporting their writing.

-In the summer term, the government asks us to do a phonics check of all the Year 1 children.
-We will let you know how well your child has done.
+In the summer term, the government asks us to complete phonics check of all the Year 1 children.
+Parents are informed of these outcomes.

 Of course Phonics is important but the children also need to develop other skills and our reading scheme supports the children to develop other strategies so they develop as a well-rounded reader and they can read using a variety of skills.